 We continued to consistently apply our cautious, defensive risk strategy in the reporting period.
-Our deliberate focus on less risky, service-oriented business divisions once again proved its worth.
-Our risk culture is marked by a conservative risk appetite and is defined by Management once a year as part of the strategy and planning process.
-Risks are assumed only to an appropriate extent that ensures the Bank's ability to continue as a going concern over the long term.
-This approach forms the basis for our risk management, including the setting of risk limits.
+Our deliberate focus on less risky, service-oriented business divisions once again proved its worth, especially in the midst of the coronavirus pandemic.
+As in the previous years, our risk culture is marked by a conservative risk appetite and is reviewed and adopted by the Management once a year as part of the strategy and planning process.
+Typical banking risks are assumed only to an appropriate extent that ensures the Bank's ability to continue as a going concern over the long term.
+This "risk philosophy" forms the basis for our bank-wide risk management programme, including the setting of risk limits.

-The Bank's liquidity situation was consistently very comfortable throughout 2019, as in the previous years.
+The Bank's liquidity situation was consistently very comfortable throughout 2020, as in the previous years.
 We invest our deposit surplus in a highly liquid securities portfolio dominated by securities of German public-sector issuers with short remaining maturities.
 This liquidity reserve is supplemented by highly creditworthy covered bonds.
 At no time has the Bank conducted proprietary investments in securitised credit structures or similar.

 Our risk management process is characterised by its strategic focus on service-based business divisions, combined with the use of modern risk measurement methods tailored to our corporate structure.
-The main risk types that we analyse in our risk management processes are counterparty, market price, operational and liquidity risks.
+The main risk types that we analyse in our risk management processes are counterparty risks, market price risks, operational risks, and liquidity risks.
 Reputation risks are evaluated as part of the management of operational risk.
 The possibility of declines in earnings is also considered (adverse scenarios, conservative definition of economic capital).

-The early conversion to the requirements of the supervisory agency guidelines published in May 2018 on the new risk-bearing capacity has proved to be effective.
-The merger of capital planning, income statement planning, and risk-bearing capacity together with the parallel consideration of a normative perspective and an economic perspective, were successfully integrated into the standard risk controlling processes.
-Therefore, the achievement of the two related goals "continued existence of the institution" and "protection of creditors" is assured.
+Our implementation of the regulatory requirements for the new risk-bearing capacity proved to be effective again.
+The merger of capital planning, income statement planning, and risk-bearing capacity together with the parallel consideration of a normative perspective and an economic perspective has been successfully integrated into the standard processes of the Risk Controlling Department.
+Therefore, we ensure the achievement of the two related goals "continued existence of the institution" and "protection of creditors" is assured.
 Both perspectives are based on the fundamental principle of the risk-bearing capacity calculation, which entails comparing determined risks with existing economic capital.

 The normative perspective is based on regulatory requirements, particularly with respect to the institution's equity base.
 Various scenarios are analysed within the framework of integrated capital planning, which covers three years.
 Along with the baseline scenario, which provides for the course of business under normal economic conditions, an adverse scenario is considered which assumes a serious economic downturn that will affect the economy for clearly more than one year.
 This scenario is based on extensive macroeconomic assumptions along with assumptions for the specific institution.
-It is not merely simulated in isolation for individual parameters; instead, the adverse scenario according to MaRisk AT 4.3.3 represents an integrated stress test with effects on all relevant indicators, and also includes control measures taken by Management to counter the crisis.
+It is not merely simulated in isolation for individual parameters; instead, the adverse scenario according to the MaRisk represents an integrated stress test with effects on all relevant indicators, and also includes control measures taken by the Management to counter the crisis.
 The results show that from its own capital and profitability, the bank could weather an extreme scenario of that scope.